aws-samples/dotnet-opentelemetry-samples/README.md

 With the `AddConsoleExporter()` enabled, the logs will be printed to the console, making it easier to inspect them during development and testing.

-## Dependencies
+### Dependencies

-- [OpenTelemetry.Extensions.Logging](https://www.nuget.org/packages/OpenTelemetry.Extensions.Logging/): OpenTelemetry logging integration for .NET applications.
+- [OpenTelemetry.Exporter.Console](https://www.nuget.org/packages/OpenTelemetry.Exporter.Console): The console exporter prints data to the Console window.
+ConsoleExporter supports exporting logs, metrics and traces.
-- [Microsoft.AspNetCore.HttpLogging](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpLogging/): ASP.NET Core middleware for logging HTTP requests and responses.
+- [OpenTelemetry.Exporter.OpenTelemetryProtocol](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol): The OTLP (OpenTelemetry Protocol) exporter implementation.

-## Contributions
+### Contributions

 See [CONTRIBUTING](CONTRIBUTING.md) for more information.

-## License
+### License

 This project is licensed under the [MIT License](LICENSE).

-## Disclaimer
+### Disclaimer

 This project is a sample Weather Forecasting Web API used to demonstrate OpenTelemetry integration and does not incorporate any form of authentication/authorization and is not intended to be used as-is in a Production environment.